ARMmbed/mbed-os/features/FEATURE_PSA/supporting_psa_in_mbed-os.md

   -d, --debug           Set build profile to debug
-  -l, --list            Print supported TF-M secure targets --commit              Create a git commit for each platform --develop             Use this option for development.
-A new folder
+  -l, --list            Print supported TF-M secure targets --commit              Create a git commit for each platform
-                        (tfm_build_dir) under the parent folder of Mbed OS is used as tf-m build folder.
-By default, temporary folder provided by tempfile.mkdtemp() is used.
 ```

 If the python script is invoked without any options then TF-M will be built for all the supported targets and the binary will be copied to predefined location defined by attribute `delivery_dir`.